circleci/circleci-docs/jekyll/_cci2/artifacts.md

 Note 3: In the example, the `xargs` command runs four processes to download files in parallel.
 Adjust this value to your needs.

-Explanation: The line beginning with `curl` fetches all the artifacts details for a build and pipes it through the `grep` command to extract just the URLs.
+Explanation: The line beginning with `curl` fetches all the artifacts details for a {% comment %} TODO: Job {% endcomment %}build and pipes it through the `grep` command to extract just the URLs.
 The results are saved to the `artifacts.txt` file.
 Then, `xargs` reads the file and downloads each artifact to the current directory.